SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Swift dictionaries are specific about the types of keys and values they can store.
-They differ from Objective-C's ``NSDictionary`` and ``NSMutableDictionary`` classes, which can use any kind of object as their keys and values, and do not provide any information about the nature of these objects.
+They differ from Objective-C's ``NSDictionary`` and ``NSMutableDictionary`` classes, which can use any kind of object as their keys and values and do not provide any information about the nature of these objects.
-In Swift, the type of keys and values that a particular dictionary can store is always made clear, either through an explicit type annotation, or through type inference.
+In Swift, the type of keys and values that a particular dictionary can store is always made clear, either through an explicit type annotation or through type inference.

 Swift's dictionary type is written as ``Dictionary<KeyType, ValueType>``, where ``KeyType`` is the type of value that can be used as a dictionary key,